Metro Blue Line (Minnesota): Station additions

 The Blue Line was extended several blocks northwest from the Warehouse District/Hennepin Avenue station to the Target Field Station in 2009.
 The station was paid for by the Minnesota Twins as part of the construction and opening of Target Field.
-The two-level station has light rail platforms on the upper level for use by Blue Line and Green Line light rail trains, and platforms next to the BNSF mainline tracks passing beneath the station to serve the Northstar Line commuter rail.
-The under construction Green Line extension, also known as the Southwest Corridor, will connect directly to the end of the Blue Line to share service with the station.
+The two-level station has light rail platforms on the upper level for use by Blue Line and Green Line light rail trains, and platforms next to the BNSF mainline tracks passing beneath the station served the Northstar Commuter Rail Line until the line closed in early 2026.
+The under construction Green Line extension, known as the Metro Green Line Extension, will connect directly to the end of the Blue Line to share service with the station.

 Largely federal money but also with some local contributions was secured for construction of the new American Boulevard Station in Bloomington between the Humphrey Terminal Station and Bloomington Central Station.
 This station was included in the line's original plans, but was postponed due to cost overruns.
 Because much of the necessary underground infrastructure for the station was installed when the line was constructed, the station was built with minimal service interruptions.